dpnishant/appmon/README.md

 Dynamic instrumentation of native mobile apps is not something new to us, there are tools, available since 2011, to do one or the other thing.
 But those tools (say [**Introspy**](https://isecpartners.github.io/Introspy-iOS/)) are not as flexible as this one i.e. extending the capabilities and adding new features is very hard and cumbersome process.
 And more over they are very tightly bound to a specific version of the OS.

 To build this I’m currently using the reverse-engineering & dynamic instrumentation framework called [**Frida**](http://www.frida.re).
 The best thing about it is that it supports instrumentation on Windows, Linux, Mac, iOS, Android via JavaScript (as its powered by [**Chrome V8**](https://developers.google.com/v8/) & [**Capstone Engine**](http://www.capstone-engine.org/)) which gets injected into the target process.
 While researching for the right platform to build the tool, I studied [**Cycript**](http://www.cycript.org/) (requires [**Cydia Substrate**](http://www.cydiasubstrate.com/)), [**Xposed Framework**](http://repo.xposed.info/) (specific to Android only and it’s instrumentation methodology is really old-school and slow).
 Hence to save some effort on the learning curve I planned to use Frida as Javascript is something I’m really comfortable with plus it has support for both Node.JS and Python bindings to write standalone apps.
 In short, Frida is *the* platform going forward.
-Having said that, there is not very elaborate documentation of the Frida APIs and real-world examples but enough to get going.
-Hence I spent many hours of sleepless night chatting with the Frida custodians for their help whenever I got stuck.

 In the current phase of the project, I’m concentrating on iOS and eventually Android.
 So far I have grouped the methods of interesting classes into logical categories of APIs that I’m going to intercept/manipulate into e.g.
 > **Categories:**